Elysys/Docs/_docs/wealth/FixedIncome.md

 -   Nominal: specifies the nominal amount,

--   Clean Price %: specifies the price (this is a percentage for Bonds, and a unit price for Structured Notes, Preferred Shares),
+-   Clean Price %: specifies the price (this is a percentage for Bonds and Structured Notes, and a unit price for Preferred Shares),

 -   Amount ICY: specifies the cost or the net proceed amount (the system will automatically calculate the price if user will only add the